shenuka-jayasinghe/generate-subdomain-records/README.md

 # generate-subdomain-records

-Bash + JS to get a list of all subdomains from AWS Route53
+Bash + JS to get a list of all subdomains from AWS Route53 in a spreadsheet

 ## Dependencies
 Node